elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 Notes:

-* As an example, let’s say your objective is to increase sales revenue this year.
-You’re going to call this your Sales Growth KPI.
-Here’s how you might define the KPI:
+* As an example, let's say your objective is to increase sales revenue this year.
+You're going to call this your Sales Growth KPI.
+Here's how you might define the KPI:

 ## Activity 1